Yves Béhar: Early life, education, and early career

+Fuseproject

 In 1999, Béhar founded the San Francisco and New York-based industrial design and brand management firm Fuseproject.
 At Fuseproject, Béhar oversees product design for a variety of industrial sectors, including fashion, lifestyle, sports and technology.
 His clients include Herman Miller, PUMA, One Laptop per Child, Jawbone, Kodak, Mission Motors, See Better to Learn Better, General Electric, Swarovski, Samsung, Jimmyjane, and Prada.
 In 2010, Fuseproject was the top winner of the Industrial Designers Society of America IDSA IDEA/Fast Company awards with 14 winning products.

-He is the chief industrial designer of One Laptop per Child (OLPC's) XO laptop, signing on with the project in 2005 and has been with the team since March 2006.
-This collaboration has led to two additional laptop prototypes, the OLPC XOXO and OLPC XO-3.